growexx/react-18-user-boilerplate/README.md

 1. Make sure that you have Node.js v8.15.1 and npm v5 or above installed.
 2. Clone this repo using `git clone https://github.com/growexx/react-user-boilerplate.git`
 3. Move to the appropriate directory: `cd <YOUR_PROJECT_NAME>`.<br />
+4. Add env file into the project's main directory.
+This is a mandatory step.
+If firebase credentials are not added in .env, then the application won't work.
+Either remove social login from login component when you clone or provide the firebase credentials values for env file that can be found [here](docs/general/env.md).
+You can generate firebase credentials for your project from [here](https://firebase.google.com/)
-4. Run `npm run setup` in order to install dependencies and clean the git repo.<br />
+5. Run `npm run setup` in order to install dependencies and clean the git repo.<br />
     _At this point you can run `npm start` to see the example app at `http://localhost:3000`._
-5. Run `npm run clean` to delete the example app.
+6. Run `npm run clean` to delete the example app.
-6. Add env file into the project's main directory.
-Values for env file can be found [here](docs/general/env.md).

 Now you're ready to rumble!